bronson/gird/README.md

   * Maybe just a feedthrough for `xargs -P`.
 Or maybe take advantage of `parallel` if it's installed.
   * Doesn't seem worth it since a single thread still saturates every SSD I have.
 * Consider using Blake https://blake2.net.
 It's fast!
+* `make watch` should store its tmpdir somewhere else so it's possible to still run tests manually
 * Maybe make it possible to specify directories with leading hyphens on the command line? `gird -mydir-`
   * Of course `cd -- -mydir- ; gird` works just fine.
 This is probably not worth fixing.
 * Look for sharness alternatives.
 Does Git's native test runner have the same oddball issues?